Serverless-Devs/Serverless-Devs/notes.md

-## feature
+## fix
-- change target into source
-- support str, env.init
+- Magic params not found when value is ''